voedger/voedger-internals/server/design/orch.md

 #### Launcher

 - Flow:
-  - Wait for leadership or `VVM.servicesShutCtx`
+  - Wait for leadership or `VVM.servicesShutCtx` during leadershipAcquisitionDuration
   - If leadership is acquired
     - go LeadershipMonitor
     - pipelineErr := servicePipeline